d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 As suggested by the empirical results in :numref:`subsec_natural-lang-stat`, things take a turn for the worse for three-word combinations and beyond.
 There will be many plausible three-word combinations that we likely will not see in our dataset.
-Unless we provide some solution to assign such word combinations nonzero count, we will not be able to use them in a language model.
+Unless we provide some solution to assign such word combinations a nonzero count, we will not be able to use them in a language model.
 If the dataset is small or if the words are very rare, we might not find even a single one of them.

 ### Laplace Smoothing